huggingface/transformers/docs/source/testing.rst

     grep tiny tests examples

-Here is a an example of a `script
-<https://github.com/huggingface/transformers/blob/master/scripts/fsmt/fsmt-make-tiny-model.py>`__ that created the tiny
-model `stas/tiny-wmt19-en-de <https://huggingface.co/stas/tiny-wmt19-en-de>`__.
+Here is a an example of a :prefix_link:`script <scripts/fsmt/fsmt-make-tiny-model.py>` that created the tiny model `stas/tiny-wmt19-en-de <https://huggingface.co/stas/tiny-wmt19-en-de>`__.
 You can easily adjust it to your specific model's architecture.

 It's easy to measure the run-time incorrectly if for example there is an overheard of downloading a huge model, but if you test it locally the downloaded files would be cached and thus the download time not measured.
 Hence check the